Published On: Apr 16 2014 04:17:19 PM CDTUpdated On: Apr 28 2016 01:00:00 AM CDT

 1986: The United States Navy aircraft carrier USS Enterprise becomes the first nuclear-powered aircraft carrier to transit the Suez Canal, navigating from the Red Sea to the Mediterranean Sea to relieve the USS Coral Sea, on station with USS America off the coast of Libya.

-1981: Actress Jessica Alba is born in Pomona, Calif.
+1981: Actress Jessica Alba is born in Pomona, California.
 Alba rose to fame on TV in the James Cameron television series "Dark Angel" and has gone on to star in movies such as in "Honey," "Sin City," "Fantastic Four," "Into the Blue" and "Valentine's Day."

 1974: Actress Penélope Cruz, best known for movies such as "Jamón, jamón," "Blow," "Vanilla Sky," "Volver" and "Vicky Cristina Barcelona," is born Penélope Cruz Sánchez in Alcobendas, Madrid, Spain.
 She won the Academy Award for Best Supporting Actress for 2008's "Vicky Cristina Barcelona" and also received Oscar nominations for "Volver" and "Nine."

-1973: Actor Jorge Garcia, best known for portraying Hugo "Hurley" Reyes on the TV series "Lost," is born in Omaha, Neb.
+1973: Actor Jorge Garcia, best known for portraying Hugo "Hurley" Reyes on the TV series "Lost," is born in Omaha, Nebraska.
 Garcia has also appeared on the TV series "Becker," "Alcatraz" and "Once Upon a Time."

 1973: Pink Floyd's album "Dark Side of the Moon" hits No. 1 on the Billboard Top LPs & Tapes chart.
 Although the album only lasted one week in the top spot, it would go on to spend a record-setting 736 straight weeks on the chart, falling off for the first time in July 1988.